We have heard a few questions repeatedly when we speak to people about what we are planning to do.

 - Why Asia?
 When I (Rich) was 24, I was in a small group of senior students talking about our vision for our lives.
 I was not much older than those students, and so while the focus was on students sharing their vision, I shared mine.
 I had at that point been to the Urbana Missions conference three times (in '79, '81, and '84) and in part my answer was an answer to the question, "Why aren't you planning to go as a missionary overseas?"
 I said, "I want to be wherever I can be most strategically used.
 I want to be in student ministry in the US now, where youth and energy is so prized, when I am young.
 When I am older, I want to serve in a place (like Asia) where age and wisdom are valued."
 Now, certainly, I could not have known then what course my life would take, nor the twists and turns that has taken me to Africa and Europe, and now, to Asia.
-But my/our desire to be used in ministry in strategic locations remains, and the church in Asia is awakening to become a vibrant part of the global missionary movement of Christ's global church.
+But my/our desire to be used in ministry in strategic locations remains, and the church in Asia is awakening to become a vibrant part of the outward movement of Christ's global church.
 We have no illusions about being at the center of the very large move of God that is happening there, but we do hope to take our place alongside people who have gone before and Asian nationals who have said yes to God's call.

 - What about Lisa's mom?
 Five years ago, when we set out to do our first trip to Eastern Europe and Asia, Lisa's sister Ruth was alive, as well as Rich's father.
 They both have since passed away, but Lisa's mom Nancy remains a pretty hale nonagenarian, with her wits about her, and she is tech savvy for her age.
 We expect Skype calls and other forms of communication will keep us well in touch, and perhaps twice yearly trips back at least for Lisa to keep up with her mom, at least initially.